wyfo/apischema/docs/conversions.md

 !!! note
     For `definitions_schema`, conversions can be added with types by using a tuple instead, for example `definitions_schema(serializations=[(list[Foo], foo_to_bar)])`.

-`conversions` parameter can also take a list of conversions, when you have a `Union`, a `tuple` or when you want to have several deserializations for the same type
+`conversions` parameter can also take a tuple of conversions, when you have a `Union`, a `tuple` or when you want to have several deserializations for the same type.

 ### Dynamic conversions are local